kadyb/vector-benchmark/README.md

 The tests cover the most common operations such as XXX.

 Note that all operations were performed in the Cartesian coordinate system excluding [s2](https://github.com/r-spatial/s2) package, where calculations were performed on the sphere (this affects the longer calculation times).
-For more information, see [Spherical geometry in sf using s2geometry](https://r-spatial.github.io/sf/articles/sf7.html).
+For more information, see the [Spherical geometry in sf using s2geometry](https://r-spatial.github.io/sf/articles/sf7.html) article and [presentation](https://www.youtube.com/watch?v=zqRhF2XM1CE) at the FOSS4G 2021 conference.

 The detailed results are available at XXX.